Gallahorn/Ultraviolence/ModSetup.md

 # 4 First game start

 ## 4.1 Run the game

+> [!WARNING]
+> The first game launch can take up to 10-15 minutes, depending on your hardware.
+> Please be patient and don't tab out of the game.

 - Run the launcher and ***don't ever touch the unlock button***!
 ![image](img/modsetup/mo2_donttouch.png)
 ![image](img/modsetup/mo2_rungame.png)